 Here is the page after they performed their tasks and pushed the page live:

-At first glance it looks good; but when zooming in, notice what they actually inserted on the page itself!
+At first glance it looks good; but when zooming in, notice what they actually inserted on the page itself (they pasted the actual instructions we provided to them alongside the content itself - straight onto the page for the world to see)!

 One of the known difficulties of working with overseas devs is the language barrier.
 Here that manifested in an almost laughable scenario.
 Fortunately, these instruction comments they copied and pasted onto the page were innocuous, but consider if overseas devs placed sensitive notes on a page, of the type never intended to be displayed for the world to see.